Natural Disaster Recovery

 Grants will be available to support a diverse range of projects including minor infrastructure, arts, mental health, volunteer fatigue, training, leadership, resilience, communication and mitigation.

 RRR is a collaborative partnership based grants program.
-Donations to this program will be sought from within the philanthropic and corporate sectors.
+Donations to this program have come from the philanthropic and corporate sectors, as well as generous individuals.
 Where a specific interest or region is required FRRR has the capacity to tailor a specific element of the RRR Program to meet the needs of the donor.

-STEPS is a grant program focused on relieving volunteer fatigue and assisting the development of new leaders within disaster recovering communities.
-Donations to this program will be sought from government, the philanthropic and corporate sectors.
+STEPS (Skills, Training, Engagement and Practical Support) and is a grant program focused on relieving volunteer fatigue and assisting the development of new leaders within disaster recovering communities.
+Donations to this program have come from government, the philanthropic and corporate sectors.

 2. Clearing house role